littlefangfang/Number-ChineseTranslator/README.md

 # Number-ChineseTranslator
-a translator between number and Chinese written with swift
+a converter between number and Chinese written in swift